E. Fuller Torrey: Scientific research and views

-In the 1950s, it was commonly thought that schizophrenia was caused by 'bad parenting'.
+In the 1950s, it was commonly thought that schizophrenia was caused by bad parenting.
 Torrey has argued that this theory had a toxic effect on parents.
 His sister had severe schizophrenia and spent most of five decades in hospitals and nursing homes until her death.

 Torrey has been a fierce opponent of the influence of Sigmund Freud and psychoanalysis.
 He has also argued that psychiatry should focus only on severe mental illness, conceived as neurological disorders, rather than other mental issues that he viewed as non-medical.

-Torrey was principal investigator of a NIMH Schizophrenia/Bipolar Disorder Twin Study conducted at the Neuroscience center of St Elizabeth's Hospital in the late 1980s/early 1990s, and copublished more than a dozen studies on structural brain differences between affected and unaffected siblings.
+Torrey was principal investigator of a NIMH Schizophrenia/Bipolar Disorder Twin Study conducted at the Neuroscience center of St Elizabeth's Hospital in the late 1980s and early 1990s, and copublished more than a dozen studies on structural brain differences between affected and unaffected siblings.
 He differed from his collaborators in arguing that the genetic heritability of schizophrenia was lower than typically estimated.
 A review of Torrey's data analysis, however, suggested he had erroneously compared different sorts of concordance statistics.

 In the early 1970s, Torrey became interested in viral infections as possible causes of schizophrenia or bipolar disorder, particularly a parasite Toxoplasma gondii whose definitive host is the cat, but whose intermediate host can be any mammal, including humans.
 Up to one third of the world's human population is estimated to carry a Toxoplasma infection.
 Since then he has published, often with Robert Yolken, more than 30 articles on seasonal variation and possible infectious causes of schizophrenia, focusing especially on Toxoplasma gondii.
 He is involved in five or six ongoing studies using anti-Toxoplasmosa gondii agents (e.g. antibiotics such as minocycline and azithromycin) as an add-on treatment for schizophrenia.
 He believes that infectious causes will eventually explain the "vast majority" of schizophrenia cases.
 Some of his collaborators have disagreed with the emphasis he has placed on infection as a direct causal factor.
 Many of the research studies on links between schizophrenia and Toxoplasma gondii, by different authors in different countries, are funded and supported by the Stanley Medical Research Institute.
 The hypothesis is not prominent in current mainstream scientific views on the causes of schizophrenia, although infections may be seen as one possible risk factor that could lead to vulnerabilities in early neurodevelopment in some cases.
+Torrey hopes to live long enough to see vaccines to prevent many or most cases of schizophrenia.